ScottLogic/blog/_posts/2025-09-02-technology-carbon-standard-update-2-sept.md

 Some of the key additions include:

-- Remove the word [“proposed”](https://blog.scottlogic.com/2024/02/13/announcing-the-proposed-technology-carbon-standard.html) from the Technology Carbon Standard announcement, reflecting its established role in guiding sustainable practices.
+- Remove the word [“proposed”](https://blog.scottlogic.com/2024/02/13/announcing-the-proposed-technology-carbon-standard.html) from the Technology Carbon Standard, reflecting its established role in guiding sustainable practices.
 - Establish the Technology Carbon Standard position with regard to the Life Cycle Assessment (LCA) methodology.
 - Expand the Tech Carbon Standard glossary to include AI related terminology.
 - Create a resource listing major AI cloud platforms and information released by these platforms where available.